 For more information about various volunteering and mentoring opportunities, visit the Volunteer Now website.
 You can also find out more about the local voluntary sector via the Northern Ireland Council for Voluntary Action (NICVA) website.
 NICVA is the umbrella body for voluntary and community organisations in Northern Ireland.

 One of the best ways to find out about volunteering is to read case studies of people who already provide their time.

-Catherine has been a volunteer befriender for the past four years.
-She visits an elderly woman each week and thoroughly enjoys the time they spend together.
+Catherine has been a volunteer befriender for four years.
+She visits Kathleen, an elderly woman each week.
+Catherine thoroughly enjoys the time they spend together.
 She was attracted to this role as, through her work as a councillor, she is aware that so many vulnerable people are in need of help and assistance.